 The International Shopping List Task is a 12 word, four trial (three learning trials and one recall trial) verbal list learning test.
 The International Shopping List Test measures neurocognitive function in the area of verbal learning, memory, and immediate and delayed recall.

 The ISLT has been shown to have good sensitivity to verbal memory impairment.
-Lim et al showed that verbal memory was better in individuals without any cognitive deficit than in individuals with MCI.
+This and others showed that verbal memory was better in individuals without any cognitive deficit than in individuals with MCI.
 Subjects were tested at various points during the Madison Memory Study.
 During each assessment, a list of words was chosen at random by the CogState computer software.
 The order of items remained consistent across all three learning trials.

 Participants were instructed to try to remember as many items on the shopping list as possible.
 During each learning trial, the computer presented one word every two seconds.
 The testing proctor read each item as they appeared on the computer screen, which was never visible to the participant.
 Once all 12 words were presented, the participant was instructed to recall as many words as possible.
 The list of words appeared on the screen and the proctor checked each word as it was said by the participant.
 If the participant repeated a word, it was checked again.
 If the participant said a word that was not on the list another box was checked.
 When the participant indicated that no more items could be remembered the trial was stopped.
 The learning task was repeated two more times.